The Last of Us: Left Behind Review

 The Last of Us: Left Behind

-By Kevin Mitchell Posted on March 27, 2014
+By Kevin Mitchell | Posted: March 27, 2014

-The Last of Us garnered a perfect score from SelectButton and become unanimously praised in the industry, exceeding the expectations from developer Naughty Dog and the aging PlayStation 3 platform, which would be made obsolete a few months later with the release of the PlayStation 4.
-Upon the announcement of Left Behind, I wasn’t thrilled at the prospect of having any of the narrative reevaluated just because every game released needs downloadable content these days.
-Acting as a prequel, Left Behind tells the story of Ellie and Riley and how she became infected prior to the events that unfolded in The Last of Us.
+The Last of Us garnered a perfect score from SelectButton and became unanimously praised in the industry, exceeding expectations from developer Naughty Dog and the aging PlayStation 3 platform, which would be made obsolete a few months later with the release of the PlayStation 4.
+Upon the announcement of Left Behind, I wasn't thrilled at the prospect of having any of the narrative reevaluated just because every game released needs downloadable content these days.
+Acting as a prequel, Left Behind tells the story of Ellie and Riley and how Ellie became infected prior to the events that unfolded in The Last of Us.

-Switching back to the later timeline, Ellie searches for medical supplies for Joel and once again visits stores within a mall, but caution must be taking, as she isn’t alone.
-Without Joel’s assistance, she must seek out her own supplies (what I wouldn’t give for a few extra Molotov Cocktails), and avoid not only the remnants of humanity, but the nightmare-fuel creatures known as Clickers.
-In typical The Last of Us fashion, you’ll spend most of your time hiding behind cover, tossing bricks or bottles as distractions to sneak your way around.
+Switching back to the later timeline, Ellie searches for medical supplies for Joel and once again visits stores within a mall, but caution must be taken, as she isn't alone.
+Without Joel's assistance, she must seek out her own supplies (what I wouldn't give for a few extra Molotov Cocktails), and avoid not only the remnants of humanity but the nightmare-fuel creatures known as Clickers.
+In typical The Last of Us fashion, you'll spend most of your time hiding behind cover, tossing bricks or bottles as distractions to sneak your way around.
 New to the game is the opportunity to trigger engagements between the cannibalistic humans and the Infected.
 There is nothing like tossing bottles at nearby guards, only to have the Infected come rushing in after them.
-It’s the small things in life that you have to enjoy.
+It's the small things in life that you have to enjoy.

 Simply Put